 The compression straps allow you to reduce the load volume and make the pack smaller and easier to carry.
 It also has the added bonus of securing your load.

-One last thing worth mentioning are the two well padded handles on the top and side.
+One last thing worth mentioning is the two well-padded handles on the top and side.
 These are useful for when the straps are all zipped up and you need to lift your pack (in line while checking in, or grabbing off the carousel).